lucasarabi/Executive-Compensation-Research/README.md

-Official GitHub for RiskLabMiami @ FIU Research team studying the executive compensation within publicly traded companies and its effect on dividend policy
+Official GitHub for RiskLabMiami@FIU Research team studying the executive compensation within publicly traded companies and its effect on dividend policy